Opinion | Kyrsten Sinema is misleading her constituents. And she almost surely knows it.

 After all, Sinema concedes that the Senate is in fact “broken,” in that the parties aren’t working together.
 Yet we still have the filibuster.
 That means by Sinema’s own lights, its existence isn’t doing what she has claimed it does, i.e., facilitate bipartisanship.

-So instead of addressing that, Sinema moves the goalposts.
+So instead of addressing that, Sinema moves the goal posts.
 Now the problem is the conduct and lack of civic virtue of individual Senators, irrespective of the rules.
 If only they would “change their behavior and begin to work together,” the Senate would no longer be broken.
 So changing the rules is not necessary.

 But the conduct of senators actually is influenced by the chamber’s rules — in exactly the opposite way from what Sinema has suggested.